rashimo/ChCNN/README.md

 # ChCNN
 A convolutional neural network approach to classify web requests.
 In [Character-level Convolutional Networks for Text Classification (NIPS 2015)](http://arxiv.org/abs/1509.01626)  Xiang Zhang, Junbo Zhao and Yann LeCun showed that Character-level CNN's can be used for text classifications.
 Since HTTP is a text-based protocol and single characters play a significant role in malicious payloads, why not use  this approach to identify malicious requests?
+Moreover it can ben applied anywhere in a request where is some text.
+For example in Morzeux_HttpParamsDataset only payloads are considered and in  ISCX-URL-2016 classification is applied  to URLs.

 ## Requirements
 Tensorflow, Keras, Jupyter Notebook, Pandas, Nvidia GPU and drivers...